 Observing the popularity of the annual Illustrating Nature exhibit, she instituted a program of hosting additional temporary exhibits at the Museum each year, on topics as wide-ranging as renewable energy, caves, water use, and bird migration; she collaborated with a local elementary school to create an exhibit on the threat to birds posed by plastic refuse left on beaches.
 She was named Museum Director in 2008, serving until February of 2009.

-In 2009, to avert closure due to lack of funding, the City of Santa Cruz entered an agreement to turn over operation of the Museum to its long-time non-profit partner, the Santa Cruz Museum Association.
-As a private, non-profit organization, the Santa Cruz Museum of Natural History now depends upon the local community to keep our natural history legacy thriving.
+In 2009, to avert closure due to lack of funding, the City of Santa Cruz entered an agreement to turn over operation of the Museum to its long-time non-profit partner, the Santa Cruz Museum Association (officially changed to the Santa Cruz Museum of Natural History in 2013).
+As a private, non-profit organization, the Santa Cruz Museum of Natural History now depends upon our local community and other generous donors to keep our natural history legacy thriving.

-In the summer of 2015 the Museum celebrated its 110th anniversary, and began a new chapter in its history.
+In the summer of 2015 the Museum celebrated its 110th anniversary (!), and so began the next chapter in our history.
 Under the direction of Executive Director Heather Moffat, the Museum is working on exciting plans for the future to ensure the Museum continues to be a dynamic place to learn about our region’s unique natural history and cultural heritage.
+We appreciate your support!